I am currently available for part time work as an electronics technician and permaculture garden maintenance dude.

-I received my Bachelor of Design (Visual Communication) at the University of Newcastle in 2005, Business Certificate IV from Hunter Business Center in 2007 and Electronics and Communications, Certificate III at Hunter Tafe in 2014.
+Bachelor of Design (Visual Communication) at the University of Newcastle, Business Certificate IV from Hunter Business Center and Electronics and Communications, Certificate III at Hunter Tafe in 2014.

 Early work history includes being a graphic designer for a photographic studio; Several contracts at the Australian Embassy, Washington DC, culminating in a temporary position as their Department of Defence, Web and Database Administrator.
 Upon returning to Australia, operating my own business as a web service provider, specialising in visual design and deployment of open source content management systems (Plone and WordPress). [insert buzzwords]

-I held the position of I.T Coordinator at University of Newcastle Services Ltd from 2007 to 2009 Provided I.T. support and training to all staff.
-Here I maintained point of sale software and hardware for retail outlets and bars on campus; Reconditioned mobile point of sale terminals for use in large events; Maintained A.V. equipment for bars and function centre venues and designed and developed the business’ website.
+Coordinator of I.T at University of Newcastle Services Ltd, Provided I.T. support and training to all staff.
+Maintained point of sale software and hardware for retail outlets and bars on campus; Reconditioned mobile point of sale terminals for use in large events; Maintained A.V. equipment for bars and function centre venues and designed and developed the business’ website.

-Since then I have been contracting as a UI/UX designer.
-My projects have included Senior Designer for the New Zealand Transport Agency from 2010 to 2012, where I worked on interface design for their online Land Transport Programme funding and project management system.
+Since then, contracting as a UI/UX designer.
+My projects have included Senior Designer for the New Zealand Transport Agency, working on interface design for their online Land Transport Programme funding and project management system.

 Manager at the co-operative co-working office, The Roost Creative from 2012 to 2015, in Hunter St mall.
 In this period I oversaw the group being incorporated as an association and graduating from a Renew Newcastle incubated project, to taking a commercial lease for the office for around 25 creative professionals.